abgolev/pipelined-floating-point-processor/README.md

 # pipelined-floating-point-processor
 Verilog implementation of a five-stage floating point pipelined processor based on the PinKY instruction set.
-This implementation is able to handle conditional and dependencies as well as jumps.
+This implementation is able to handle conditional and write dependencies as well as jumps.

 The PinKY assembly language is a simple architecture with a variety of similarities to ARM that was built by Prof. Hank Dietz specifically for use by the University of Kentucky’s EE480 courses.
 A detailed description of PinKY can be found here: http://aggregate.org/EE480/pinky.html